Friday, February 14, 2025

 There's been much flower planting, cake eating, and well, frankly, much enjoying the single sloth life if I'm being honest.
 No kids, no agenda, just many sweet things, much reading/wriitng, and much realizing how much I value my step dad.
 The man talks so much internets.
 And has an interest in my life and thoughts.

 So on to the important stuff: 1.
 My divorce has stalled out.
 We had decided to use a service (123divorce.com looking at you here) and it's not going as planned.
 As in they're not the least bit interested in getting done what I've paid for.
 I'm looking at a money back tantrum and self filing divorce on Tuesday (Monday is a holiday here).
-Not ideal.....but I'm not willing ot wait longer for something I can do too.
+Not ideal.....but I'm not willing to wait longer for something I can do too.
 Fuckin viva la learn to divorce internets.
 I bought a house, I can do this too.

 Being at home has been.......well let's say interesting for my midwestern US readers.
 My relationship with my mom has become difficult - long before I came home.
 I had a lot of anxiety on this, but I'm doing ok.
 I'm still not happy with everything, but there's no shutting down either.
 I'm not going to say it's become ok, because it defintiely isn't, but I'm able to do me at the same time, with the hope that while I'm here we can have a few difficult conversations.
 It will get harder once the kids come, but I'm trying to prepare myself for that too.